McShelby/hugo-theme-relearn/exampleSite/content/configuration/customization/imageeffects.en.md

 This page shows you, how to configure custom [image effects](authoring/markdown#image-effects) on top of existing ones.

-This setting can also be overridden by your front matter.
-For a detailed usage example, see [this page](authoring/imageeffects).
+This setting can also [be overridden by your front matter](authoring/imageeffects).

 If you don't configure anything in your `hugo.toml`, the image effects default to